DevOluwapelumi/ATM-Machine-Model/README.md

 Receipt Options: Customize your transaction experience by choosing to receive digital or printed receipts, helping you stay organized and informed about your financial activities.

 Experience the revolution in banking technology with the Advanced ATM Machine.
 Enjoy the freedom to manage your finances on your terms, whether you're a busy professional, a student, or anyone in need of convenient and secure banking services.
-Join the countless individuals who rely on our ATM machines for their financial needs.
+Join the countless individuals who rely on our ATMs for their financial needs.
 Elevate your banking experience today.